How to: Detect text language using Azure AI Language service

 Provisioning

-The first step in analyzing text with Azure AI Language is provisioning a Language service
+The first step in analyzing text with Azure AI Language is provisioning a Language service resource in Azure.
+For testing purposes you can use the Free F0 tier which has a limit of 5000 transactions per month.

 Besides the tier limits, you should also take into account the request limits: